avalon60/ctk_theme_builder/docs/CTkThemeBuilderUserGuide-3.1.md

 * Themes can now be Imported / Exported via the *File* menu;
 * The preferences screen has been somewhat redesigned;
 * Further Improvements to the installation routines;
-* Clear Log function has been added to the Preferences dialogue;
+* Clear (runtime) Log function has been added to the Preferences dialogue;
 * A display of the log file size is added to the Preferences dialogue;
 * A new theme "Cobalt" has been added.

 These are provided to assist in troubleshooting issues.